es-tooling/module-replacements/docs/modules/split.md

 ---
-description: Modern alternatives to the sort-object package for sorting object keys
+description: Native Node.js alternatives to the split package for splitting stream by lines
 ---

 # Replacements for `split`